 Which is Better L293D or L298N

 If you’re wondering which Arduino is better for your project, you’ve come to the right place.
 A L293D or L298N shield is one option.
-Both can be used to drive DC motors, bipolar stepping motors, and relays.
+You can use both to drive DC motors, bipolar stepping motors, and relays.
 Both shields can also drive as many as six motors.
 Here’s a closer look at their differences and how they compare.

-L293D drivers operate at 4.5V to 36V, while L298Ns can handle up to 46V.
-The L293D is a low-current device, while L298Ns are more suitable for high-current applications.
+L293D Driver operates at 4.5V to 36V, while L298Ns can handle up to 46V.
+The L293D motor driver is a low-current device, while L298Ns are more suitable for high-current applications.
 Both devices feature a H-bridge, which lets you control a standard DC motor through a logic chip or microcontroller.
 In addition, both drivers support individual half-bridge controls.